Research health outcomes and biomedical informatics

 Analytical database

-The OneFlorida Data Trust, housed at the University of Florida and overseen by HOBI faculty member William Hogan, M.D., contains a rich repository of electronic health records from more than 15 million Floridians in all 67 counties.
+The OneFlorida+ Data Trust, housed at the University of Florida, contains a rich repository of electronic health records from millions Floridians in all 67 counties.
 The department also manages UF’s Family Data Center, a state repository of maternal and child health records.

 RESEARCH INFRASTRUCTURE